Artificial Reef Snorkeling & Shore DivingNavarre Beach, Florida

 Follow the boardwalk to the beach and immediately head east approximately 100ft.

-The site is marked (on shore only) by two large PVC posts positioned on the sand dune and is 340ft south of the mean tide line.
+The Gulf Reef has 78 structures and is marked (on shore only) by four large PVC posts positioned on the sand dune and is 340ft south of the mean tide line.
 It is immediately beyond the second sand bar.

 To help maintain the reefs, we are offering you the opportunity to adopt a tree or a single branch at the reef sites.
 Your tree/branch will quickly be bursting with life as marine organisms of all types take to living in and around it.